Insurance Salvage Cars Kentucky

-Additionally, a record of every replacement part you purchase for your car will have to be submitted with a notarized statement from the individual you purchased it from or with a receipt from the company it came from.
+Additionally, you will submit a record of every replacement part you purchase for your car.
+Also, a notarized statement from the seller or with a receipt from the company it came from.
 This extends to any receipts for labor if you didn’t do the work yourself.
 Finally, you’ll have to have the vehicle inspected and fill out Kentucky title application for a new title or registration.

-Fulfilling all these requirements, in addition to restoring the salvage car to a safe and drivable condition – will result in your title and registration application being approved.
+Fulfilling all these requirements, in addition to restoring the salvage car to a safe and drivable condition.
+This will result in the approval of your title and registration application.
 You then have 60 days to get the new title and registration.
 Once you do so, you’ll notice that your new title will have the word “rebuilt” on it.
 This rebuilt title will let subsequent owners know what kind of work went into the vehicle.

 Unfortunately, when your new title brand as rebuilt, this also lets insurers know that your particular vehicle was a salvage car at one time.
 This can complicate things when it comes to getting insurance for your car in compare with new car.

 Since you can’t legally drive the vehicle without at least minimal insurance, you can’t avoid applying for coverage.
-However, insurance companies don’t like providing coverage to rebuilt salvage cars, as the risk of additional mechanical problems or hidden faults are higher in these types of vehicles.
+However, insurance companies don’t like providing coverage to rebuilt salvage cars.
+The risk of additional mechanical problems or faults is higher in these types of vehicles.
 According to most insurers, it’s just too risky to cover a rebuilt vehicle.